Kaiwhakahaere Toa Kawhe/Wharekai

 - retail or sales management

 - administrative work for large events

 - staff management experience.

-Restaurant managers need to be fit and healthy and have good stamina, as they spend long periods on their feet.
+Restaurant managers need to be reasonably fit and healthy, and have a good level of stamina as they spend long periods on their feet.

 Find out more about training